Common Mistakes of The Rookie Copywriter

 - The bullets with no punch.
 Just because you can dress a sentence into a bullet, doesn’t make it structurally or effect-wise so.
 Bullets that give off no energy is a surefire mark of a rookie writer.
 Don’t be offended, but it really is a dead giveaway.
 Bullets should be punchy, curiosity-generating, easy to read, eagerness- generating, full of power words… in other words, bullets can almost do ALL of your sales if you do it right.
 Some of the best sales pieces in history relied on bullets exclusively to deliver the PUNCH.
-I’ve written half a book on this topic alone, which I will release in 2015 either as a standalone book or as part of a larger package.
+I’ve written half a book on this topic alone, which I will release either as a standalone book or as part of a larger package.
 So watch this space if your bullets don’t penetrate the surface, yet…

 - The ho-hum call to action.
 Even if you get the close right, the call-to-action is the final acid test of your copy.
 Will it be heraldic (“yes I sign up” instead of “sign up now”), direct, powerful, visible, irresistible, in large font, replicated with a text link… and so on.
 Or is it just an afterthought you decide doesn’t deserve much thought since the rest was done so well.
 Let me tell you something: my recent conversion tests consistently show that CTAs in many cases OUTRANK the headline in terms of final mile effectiveness.
 A.k.a. the sales.
-It’s a mind-blowing finding when you think about it, and I guarantee you we will be seeing innovation in this area in 2015 and beyond.
+It’s a mind-blowing finding when you think about it, and I guarantee you we will be seeing innovation in this area this year and beyond.

 - The flow that has no flow.
 Getting the FLOW of a sales letter (or sales video script, email sequence, whatever) is one of those things that really take patience to get it right.
 Which is not a lot of internet marketers have in abundance, let’s be honest.
 Which is why you’ll stand on your peers’ shoulders if you learn to do this!
 I mean it: getting the flow right means the difference between someone following your pitch right to the end… or dropping out at the first sign of distraction.
 Double digit sales conversion difference, I guarantee you.
 I’ve seen this and tested this so many times most people won’t even think about this.